Hvac Service Agreements, Before You Buy...

 The other purpose is to ensure that preventive maintenance is performed on the equipment.
 A clean hvac unit has fewer repair calls than one that is not maintained.
 Manufacturers require a minimum amount of service to their systems.
 This is to ensure that the parts last as long as possible which saves them money.
 Also, a clean hvac unit operates more efficiently and saves you money on your utility bills.

-Hvac service agreements usually start with a basic plan.
+HVAC service agreements usually start with a basic plan.
 This usually includes an ac unit checkup and a furnace checkup.
+These usually only cover the labor costs associated with performing the routine service.
+Any worn parts or consumables (such as the air filter) are usually extra.

 As the plan level goes up the price goes up.
 The basic plans normally cost about $200 and the highest level can be $300 to $500 PER YEAR.

 So how do you decide?
 First, you have to decide how much of the routine maintenance you are willing to perform.
-If you are even a basic do-it-yourselfer, you can do the recommended maintenance.
+If you are even a basic do-it-yourselfer, you can do the recommended maintenance (you can watch our training videos to assist you).

 Next, you need to look at your expected repair costs.
 Is the unit still covered by factory warranty?
 If it is, then there is no need to purchase a contract that covers repair parts.
 Those costs would already be covered.

-By examining these things, you will be informed and make better decisions.
-This will keep some of your hard earned money in your pocket.
-And your equipment will still receive adequate care.
+By examining these things, you will be informed and make better decisions about whether hvac service agreements are right for you and your home.
+This will keep some of your hard earned money in your